NewGuy103/syncServer/README.md

 # newguy103-syncserver

+## NOTE

+This branch is solely for archiving the previous flask code of syncserver.
+You probably want the FastAPI version at `fastapi-rewrite` (or `main` if it was already merged).

 ## Overview

 **newguy103-syncserver** is a Python package designed to simplify file synchronization operations through a server-client architecture.
 The package provides both the server, built on Flask, and a client module for interacting with the server.